GerHobbelt/dtm/README.md

   - changed `alpha` from -10 to 0.01
   - changed `initialize_lda` flag to true

+# About the original Dynamic Topic Model code

-# Dynamic Topic Models and the Document Influence Model
+## Dynamic Topic Models and the Document Influence Model

 This implements topics that change over time (Dynamic Topic Models) and a model of how individual documents predict that change.